Practice this topic in a realistic system design interview

 | Processing | The consumer performs the business action. |

 For example, a payment worker might charge a card and then crash before acknowledging the message.
-The broker sees no acknowledgment, so it redelivers.
-The second delivery may charge the card again unless the consumer is designed to prevent that.
+The broker sees no acknowledgment, so it sends the message again.
+The second attempt may charge the card again unless the consumer is designed to prevent that.

-That is why delivery semantics and idempotency belong together.
+That is why delivery rules and duplicate-safe consumer code go together.

 | Semantic | Broker Behavior | Main Risk | Consumer Requirement |